scie1006-2023/comp/workshop3.md

 7. After finding the MyProject folder on Desktop, click Open.

    ![Alt text](images/vs-openfolder2.png)
-8. In the Explorer, click the New File... button to create a file called **`conditions.py`**.
+8. In Explorer, click the New File... button to create a file called **`conditions.py`**.

    ![Alt text](images/vs-newfile.png)

-## Part 2: Python Conditions and If statements
+## Part 2: Python Conditions and If Statements

 If Statement is applied during the decision-making process.
 It has a body of code that only executes when the if statement's condition is met.
 The optional else statement, which includes some code for the else condition, runs if the condition is false.